emadiqbalali/emadsblog/content/posts/2020/04/expert-level-blog-design-tips-for-web-designers.md

 How can you do that?

 You want a visual hierarchy that leads to an action call.
 In a simpler sense, present a title or title string that ends with a call to action.
-And bring this title / call-to-action couple into the places that people see most (for example, the top of the home page, the top of the sidebar, the bottom of the posts, etc.).
+And bring this title / call-to-action couple into the places that people see most (for example, the top of the home page, the top of the sidebar, the bottom of the /posts, etc.).

 ## Get A Good Domain Name